wustl-pctg/cracer/rdtool/README.md

 * Split this off into a separate project repo -- it should not be part of Batcher.
 * Debug performance issues
 * Cleanup the OM data structure.
 Possibly write in C++.
-* BUG (unconfirmed): should re-enable checking at cilk_continue or similar?
+* BUG (unconfirmed): should re-enable checking at cilk_continue or similar (cilk_resume?)?
+* BUG (cilktool): Why is cilk_resume never called from the runtime?
+It is documented...check this.